Roxanna De Peña-Elder

 Ms. Spohr joined the De la Salle Family in 2022 as the new full-time Graduate Support Director.
 She spent

-the last four years in the same capacity at the NativityMiguel School in Scranton, Pennsylvania.
+the previous four years in the same capacity at the NativityMiguel School in Scranton, Pennsylvania.
 A Long Island

 native, Ms. Spohr received both her BS and MS degrees in Counseling from the University of Scranton.
 We

-look forward to her bringing her talent and expertise gained at the NativityMiguel School to The De La Salle
+are blessed to have her talent and expertise gained at the NativityMiguel School here at The De La Salle

 School.
-Her academic credentials will serve our De La Salle gentlemen well.
+Her academic credentials serve our De La Salle gentlemen well.

-Mrs. Orrego begins her second full year this September at The De La Salle School.
+Mrs. Orrego begins her third full year this September at The De La Salle School.
 Her bright, upbeat

 personality is exactly what any organization needs as the first person a visitor meets upon arrival.
 We are